Kitchen Ready Betty

 • Street Corn Pasta Salad can be enjoyed right away, but tastes better when it chills in the fridge for an hour.

-• Garnish with chopped cilantro or additional peppers as desired.
+• Garnish with chopped cilantro or additional pepper slices if desired.

 • Store in an airtight container and keep refrigerated.
 Best enjoyed with 5 days.